Palaeoisopus: Morphology

 The first appendages are a pair of robust, pincer-like chelifores in front of the cephalon.
 Based on Bergström et al. 1980, each chelifore compose of 5 segments (podomere): 3 for scape and 2 for pincer, instead of 3 or 4 (1 or 2 for scape and 2 for pincer) like those of the other pycnogonids.
 This was questioned by Sabroux et al. 2024, as the putative "second and third scape segment" might be just a second scape segment with an additional midway ridge.
 The palps and ovigers located laterally and lateroventrally to the anterior cephalic region, respectively.
 Each apparently have more segments (11 and 12) than those of other pycnogonids (up to 9 and 10), but their 3 basal "segments" might represent annulations of a subdivided first segment (coxa 1) as seen in the legs.
-The palps have a spur on its fourth distalmost segments and the ovigers terminted by a claw.
+The palps have a spur on its fourth distalmost segments and the ovigers terminated by a claw.
 The ovigers were apparently absent in some specimens, which may represent sexual dimorphism as seen in some modern pycnogonid taxa such as Pycnogonidae and Phoxichilidiidae (female lacking ovigers).

 The remaining appendages are 4 pairs of enormous legs.
 Unlike other pycnogonids with subequal legs, each pair of them are different in sizes (smaller towards the posterior).
 The base was surrounded by multiple ring-like annulations (4 for leg 1, 3 for leg 2, 2 for leg 3-4) that represent coxa 1, connected to the short lateral processes of cephalon and trunk.
 The distal section (beyond the fourth segment/femur, which is unusually short for a pycnogonid) was flatten, lined with marginal setae and terminated by a robust, hook-like claw.
 The first legs are distinctive: they have significantly widen coxae, their flatten distal section compose of 4 segments with subequal width and bore a few ventral setae at each of their distal corner.
 In comparison, the second to fourth legs have 5 flatten distal segments that narrow towards the end and possess double rows of long ventral setae.